-It was shown that the most important parameter was the natural mortality of mature fish; this was 3 orders of magnitude more important than the steepness of the stock recruitment relationship.
-The relative importance of

-SSB relative to $B{MSY}$ changed in magnitude and sign i.e. for a depleted stock reducing steepness results in an increase in the stock relative to $B{MSY}$ .
+It was shown that the most important parameter was the natural mortality of mature fish.
+This was 3 orders of magnitude more important than the steepness of the stock recruitment relationship.
+The relative importance of SSB relative to $B{MSY}$ changed in magnitude and sign i.e. for a depleted stock reducing steepness results in an increase in the stock relative to $B{MSY}$ .
 For F relative to $F{MSY}$ elasticities were independent of F.

-The elasticity analysis has identified that yellowfin management advice based on age is sensitive to the assumed value of natural mortality of fish age 2 and older; the elasticity being 3 orders of magnitude greater than for steepness.
-Although in the stock assessment the parameters for M are assumed fixed, i.e. they do not vary over time, either randomly or following a trend.
+The elasticity analysis has identified that bigeye management advice based on age is sensitive to the assumed value of natural mortality of fish age 2 and older.
+Sensitivity of M is 3 orders of magnitude greater than for steepness.

+The analysis showed that any variation in M will have a large effect of advice.
+However in the stock assessment the parameters for M are assumed fixed, i.e., they do not vary over time, either randomly or following a trend.
 The effect of both forms of variation needs to be evaluated.